-Candidate for t (title of office sought) of the (Name of local agency, city, county or district) at the Primary to be held March 5, 2024 words of your e is important th andidate: This statement may include your age, occupation and a brief description of not more than 200 education and qualifications.
-This form must be in upper and lower case type as well as be double-spaced.
-In at you check your statement carefully before filing as spelling, punctuation and grammar will not be se refer to the "Candidate's Guide for the County of Tehama" for further detailed instructions.
-I submit the fol lowing statement: Occupation: Qualifications: (Statement and world count begin here) I do not wish to have a statement printed in the voter pamphlet. nitial I wish to have my statement translated and printed in Spanish in addition to English, with the understanding that I will pay the actual cost incurred. nitial I agree to pay, upon billing, any additional cost involved in the printing and handling of the submitted statement if actual costs exceed the deposit and understand that a refund will be made if the deposit exceeds the cost.
+oftha (title of office sought) (Name of local agency, city, county or district) at the Primary to be held March 5, 2024 words of your e is important t candidate: This statement may include your age, occupation and a brief description of not more than education and qualifications.
+This form must be in upper and lower case type as well as be double-space hat you check your statement carefully before filing as spelling, punctuation and grammar will not ase refer to the "Candidate's Guide for the County of Tehama" for further detailed instructions. submit the fo llowing statement: Name: Occupation: Equcation and Qualifications: (Statement and word count begin here) tial I do not wish to have a statement printed in the voter pamphlet. tial I wish to have my statement translated and printed in Spanish in addition to English, with the understanding that I will pay the actual cost incurred. itial I agree to pay, upon billing, any additional cost involved in the printing and handling of the submitted statement if actual costs exceed the deposit and understand that a refund will be made if the deposit exceeds the cost.
 I certify under penalty of perjury that the candidate statement submitted is true and correct to the best of my knowledge and belief.
-Signature Date Place of Signing
+Signature )ate Place of Signing